 For the last several weeks you have read about the Developmental, Individual differences, Relationship-based (DIR) model and Floortime.
 This week let’s dive into a video example of doing some Floortime.

-Today’s photo and video example display a beautiful little girl.
+Today’s Floortime video example displays a beautiful little girl.
 At the time she was 3 1/2 years old and had a number of strengths and challenges, developmentally speaking.
 I had the wonderful opportunity to hold a few Floortime sessions with her as part of one of my early courses in DIR/Floortime.
 Below, I point out some different techniques I tried to get that shared attention, how some of the things I did weren’t helpful, and opportunities that I missed.

 THE ‘D’: DEVELOPMENT: This child has significant challenges at the first functional emotional developmental capacity (FEDC): shared attention and regulation due to her biological underpinnings.
 She shows competency in FEDC 2 (Engagement and relating) and 3 (Purposeful emotional interactions) from time to time.